Telemed waiting room

 New Research Offers Hope

-Leptomeningeal carcinomatosis’ increased incidence has led to more research into the composition of cerebrospinal fluid and LC tumors.
+Leptomeningeal Carcinomatosis Treatment in NJ, PALeptomeningeal carcinomatosis’ increased incidence has led to more research into the composition of cerebrospinal fluid and LC tumors.
 With more knowledge of how the disease spreads in the nervous system, researchers hope to develop new, more effective treatments.
 In addition, early screening of patients at risk for the disease is improving detection before serious neurological damage occurs.
 With early intervention and stabilization, as well as more effective chemotherapy, there is hope for improved quality of life and increased chance of long-term survival.

 Princeton Brain, Spine & Sports Medicine: Leaders in Advanced Neurosurgery